Javran/Thinking-dumps/sicp/ch04/exercise_4_30.md

 in this case, the value to be forced is just numbers without side effects.
 So Cy\'s version makes no difference in terms of program outputs.

+# Question d

+It is not a bad idea but somehow confusing to make the strictness of a sequence depend on the inner procedure\'s strictness.

+It might be little more verbose, but I think we should use laziness explicitly rather than relying on the underlying mechanism.
+That is, make good use of `delay` and `force`.